Meet the management guru who is trying to fix the D.C. arts commission

 “I studied, I danced and got it out my system,” Van Lee said about the 10 months he spent with Ailey.
 “What I decided, and some people say this is rationalizing, but I decided that that time dancing was to give me the perspective to be a good patron of dance and patron of the arts.”

-Van Lee admits missing dancing, especially in the first years after leaving dance for business.
-But he says the lessons learned in the studio — poise, discipline and determination — helped him in his career.
+Van Lee admited to missing dancing, especially in the first years after leaving dance for business.
+But he said the lessons learned in the studio — poise, discipline and determination — helped him in his career.

 After a few years at Exxon, Van Lee went to Harvard to pursue an MBA and worked one summer for the management consulting firm Booz Allen Hamilton.
 At the end of the summer internship, the company offered him a job that included paying his second-year tuition if he stayed for two years.